anderkonzen/phoenix_bootstrap/README.md

 The libraries used in this project aim to add standardization, as well as enable security validations and static code analysis.

+_Note: if you want to make checks on the project's documentation, I recommend checking the [Doctor](https://hex.pm/packages/doctor) package._

 ## CI

 The CI pipeline uses all the aforementioned tools to check for security issues (both in code and dependencies), perform code static analysis, test and build.